 9 October 2007, 5:17 UTCApproximate string matching with regular expressions

 9 August 2007, 0:46 UTCSearch a large sorted text file in Python

 31 July 2007, 11:19 UTCEuclidean Distance Transform in Python

 23 April 2007, 12:03 UTCPrototype-based programming in Python

 29 November 2006, 8:46 UTCPython VP-tree implementation

 2 November 2006, 5:37 UTCSimple fairly robust time and date parsing in Python

 Autism hypothesis: Nobody knows what autism is.
 Here's my guess.

 Cats and Dogs: dominance hierarchies are a part of everyday life.
 Establishment of dominance hierarchies is an automatic and mostly unconscious human trait.
 Understanding them will save you a lot of pain.
 Also: how to develop Super-Jedi mind powers.

 Over-clocking your body considered harmful: how to reduce stress.
 Stress is the result of chronically over-clocking your body.
-Also, how not to get scratched in a "cat fight".

 The Rational Street Performer Protocol: theory of how to make money from free software and other public works.
 Applies even if everyone is a self-interested rational bastard.
 With actual equations and stuff!